Your Open Day guide

-When you check in, we give you everything you need to enjoy your visit, including programme for the day that gives you and your guests free drinks in all University cafes.
+When you check in, we give you everything you need to enjoy your visit, including programme for the day that gives you and your guests free drinks in selected University cafes.

 These key talks cover all your uni essentials.
 They’re repeated at various times throughout the day so you can fit them easily with other talks and tours.